-Challenge brought by a hedge fund against decisions to respectively refuse to recall the interested party to prison from licence and refuse to halt his deportation.
-The fund alleged that the interested party, a ‘quantitative analyst’ had stolen and reverse engineered 55 secret algorithmic trading strategies worth at least £31 million. and that his deportation would open the firm to “serious harm” .
-Press coverage: Guardian, Bloomberg
+Challenge brought by a hedge fund against decisions to refuse to recall the interested party to prison from licence and refuse to halt his deportation, where it was alleged that the interested party, a 'quantitative analyst' had stolen and reverse engineered 55 secret algorithmic trading strategies worth at least £31 million and that his deportation would open the firm to "serious harm".
+Press coverage: The Guardian, Bloomberg.

 YA v Secretary of State for the Home Department EWHC 2135

-Successful unlawful detention claim of a victim of torture.
-The Secretary of State was subsequently strongly censured by the High Court for repeatedly breaching a series of Orders made by the High Court and the First Tier Tribunal to release YA.
-Press coverage: Guardian
+The Secretary of State unlawfully detained a victim of torture.
+The Secretary of State was also censured by the Court for repeatedly breaching orders to release.
+Press coverage: The Guardian.

 HK (Iraq) & Ors v Secretary of State for the Home Department EWCA Civ 1871

 Test case challenge to the removal of asylum seekers to Bulgaria under the 'Dublin III Regulation' in violation of Article 3 ECHR and Article 4 EU Charter of Fundamental Rights, because of the parlous state of reception conditions in that country for asylum seekers.

 Wasif v Secretary of State for the Home Department EWCA Civ 82